7:30 a.m. - 8:30 a.m.||

 Strike the Gold: Wading through Medical Billing Procedures to Prove Actual Damages for Medical Treatment

 In the age of medical billing algorithms, the Affordable Care Act, and third party vendors, the lack of transparency makes it difficult to prove or disprove the actual medical expenses incurred by an injured party.
 This panel will explore the nature of the problem encountered in personal injury cases, and ways of obtaining the information needed for use at trial or dispute resolution.

 MODERATOR: Robert Fuentes, The Fuentes Firm, P.C., Spring, TX

 George A. Nation III, Professor, Law & Business, Lehigh University, Bethlehem, PA

-Ge Bai, PhD, CPA, Assistant Professor of Accounting, The Johns Hopkins Carey Business School, Baltimore, MD
+Ge Bai, PhD, CPA, Associate Professor of Accounting, The Johns Hopkins Carey Business School, Baltimore, MD

 Mark Hall, Director of Health Law and Policy Program, Wake Forest University, Winston Salem, NC